 On August 24, Zombie Mortuary was announced to return to Howl-O-Scream 2016.

-The seventh and final house, Zombie Containment Unit 15, was officially revealed on September 8, 2016.
+While it had already been listed in the details of some of the Evil Upgrades available several weeks earlier, the seventh and final house, Zombie Containment Unit 15: Moving Targets, was officially revealed on September 8, 2016.

 In September, guests got to choose the name of the ship for The Black Spot by popular vote.
+The choices were Devil’s Bride, Greedy Demon, or Neptune’s Ghost.
 The winning name was Devil’s Bride.

 The park remained open and Howl-O-Scream 2016 continued to operate when Hurricane Matthew passed along the east coast of Florida in early October.